 Public Safety Officer’s (PSO) support the overall public safety mission of the Stanford Department of Public Safety by performing a variety of functions.
+PSOs work under the general supervision of a civilian supervisor, sergeant, designated Officer in Charge, and/or a civilian manager or lieutenant depending on the assignment.
 Specific duties include: patrolling designated areas of the University by foot, bicycle, motor vehicle or other DOT approved method of transportation for suspicious and/or illegal behavior, safety hazards, unlocked doors, opportunities to assist the public, etc.; providing directions and assistance to community members and visitors; enforcing violations of the University’s Parking Code; providing traffic control services during emergencies and special events including: posting no-parking signs, deploying cones, flares, barricades and other traffic control equipment; providing security and logistical support for special events and emergencies including towing barricade trailers, physically moving barricades, setting up generators and other emergency response equipment, providing first aid or CPR, serving on a search and rescue team, and standing a security post in a potentially dangerous location.

 The ideal candidate must be physically fit and able to adapt physically and psychologically to frequently changing needs and priorities.
 Strong customer service and interpersonal skills, the ability to problem solve, a high level of energy, enthusiasm and flexibility are key characteristics of the successful incumbent.

 The PSO is a non-sworn, unarmed position.
 PSOs wear a uniform and a duty belt with limited gear.
-Shift work (days, evenings, weekend, including Holidays) and outdoor work are required.
+Shift work (days, swings, overnights, weekends, including Holidays) and outdoor work are required, sometimes in inclement weather.
 The position can require moderate to strenuous activity.
 Mandatory overtime is also required from time-to-time.

-- •Patrol designated areas of the University to enforce University parking regulations.
-Issue parking citations using an electronic ticket writer and/or handwritten citation.
+- Patrol designated areas of the University to enforce University parking regulations.
+Issue parking citations using license plate recognition system, electronic ticket writer or other tools provided.

 - Assist with enforcement concerns in the Pedestrian Zone.